RikkeSimone/Kiwi-Roadies/README.md

 * It generates a real New Zealand experience.

-* It sources open data APIs to recomend activities, including beaches, walking tracks and Department of Conservation (DOC) campsites.
+* It sources open data APIs to recommend activities, including beaches, walking tracks and Department of Conservation (DOC) campsites.

 ## How to use